 One of the standout green moong sprouts benefits is their ability to promote digestive health.

-Usually legumes including green mung contains antinutrients, which are naturally occurring compounds that can interfere with the absorption of essential nutrients by binding to them, reducing their bioavailability.
+Usually legumes, including mung beans contain antinutrients, which are naturally occurring compounds that can interfere with the absorption of essential nutrients by binding to them, reducing their bioavailability.

 Fortunately, sprouting can decrease these antinutrients and increase the nutritional components such as glucose, amino acids, fatty acids and polyphenols, promoting better absorption of nutrients in the body.

-The high fiber content in sprouts aids in regulating bowel movements, preventing constipation, and promoting a healthy gut bacteria.
+The fiber content in sprouts may aid in regulating bowel movements, preventing constipation, and promoting a healthy gut bacteria.

 Green mung sprouts have also been shown to have antibacterial activity against Helicobacter Pylori, one of the most common bacterial infections that cause gastroduodenal disease, which involve inflammation, ulcers, or other forms of irritation in the lining of the stomach and duodenum.